yoogol/project-one/README.md

-Yulia Shea

-Improvements:
+Hello, this is a README file for the Falling Words game, my first web programming project.

+Want to test or improve your typing skills?
+Falling Words game is an entertaining way to do just that.

+# This game:
+- is available in your browser
+- enables to track score for several players during one session
+- incorporates logic for winning and losing
+- has separate HTML/CSS/JS files
+- was built with KISS and DRY concepts in min-width
+- uses JS for DOM manipulation
+- is a working game deployed online for everyone to see
+- uses semantic markup for HTML and CSS

+# Further Improvements to Be Done:
+- timer to stop the game at a point in time
+- sounds
+- additional animation:
-- add animation to words: exploding, changing colors, blinking etc.
+  - words exploding, changing colors, blinking etc.
-  - make the word explode when it hits the ground
-- add word visual for when the answer is correct and fix flickering
+  - add word visual for when the answer is correct (and fix flickering)

-- greeting pop-up
-- add ability to create additional players
-- add sounds
 - utilize random word generation API
 - make the words fall simultaneously
+- introduce different levels of playing, including separate levels for training different fingers/hands / different keyboard areas
-- convert to a math game
+- add an option to play a math game

-DONE
+# DONE
+- added ability to track scores for multiple players [x]
+- greeting pop-up [x]
 - start button doesn't work on the second try [x]
 - words go over the field [x]
 - let user make couple of mistakes in the beginning [x]